-In science, precipitation is the mechanism behind the condensation of water vapor in the atmosphere that falls down under the influence of gravity.
-We could see the rain and snow which are the results of this phenomena.
+In science, precipitation is the process behind the condensation of water vapour in the atmosphere that falls down under the influence of gravity.
+Rain and snow are the results of these phenomena.

-Precipitation occurs when a part of the atmosphere saturates itself with water vapor and when the right temperature comes its condenses and precipitates.
-The two processes which make the air saturated are the cooling of air molecules and the addition of water vapor.
+For example, precipitation occurs when a part of the atmosphere saturates itself with water vapour and when the right temperature comes its condenses and precipitates.
+The two processes which make the air saturated are the cooling of air molecules and the addition of water vapour.

 - Liquid water